If you’re living a poorly insulated or energy-inefficient home, you just might be eligible for some government help.

 On average, weatherizing your house can reduce home energy bills by up to 20%.
 Not only can that make a huge difference in your budget, but it contributes to a greener planet!

-The Weatherization Assistance Program is an income-based program that’s open to homeowners, tenants (with landlord’s permission), and multi-family buildings.
-The financial guidelines vary from state to state, but in general the cutoff is based on a percentage of the federal poverty level.
+The Weatherization Assistance Program is an income-based program that’s open to homeowners, tenants (with the landlord’s permission), and multi-family buildings.
+The financial guidelines vary from state to state, but in general, the cutoff is based on a percentage of the federal poverty level.